Ontario Mortgage Rates

 Why is the required mortgage amount so much higher than the average new mortgage in Ontario?

-You might be wondering why the average home price in Ontario is $866,000 while the average new mortgage amount in the province was only $403,720.
+You might be wondering why the average home price in Ontario is $ while the average new mortgage amount in the province was only $406,421.
 That’s because most mortgage borrowers in Ontario make a down payment that is larger than 20% for a new mortgage.
-In this case, these numbers suggest that the average down payment would be 53%.
+In this case, these numbers suggest that the average down payment would be NaN%.

 Other banks have similar numbers.
-RBC's average LTV for Ontario mortgages was 71%, CIBC was 63%, and Scotiabank was 64.1%.
-This shows that most borrowers make a down payment that is more than the minimum down payment.
+RBC's average LTV for Ontario mortgages in 2022 was 70%, CIBC was 65%, and Scotiabank was 62.9%.
+This shows that most borrowers make a down payment that is more than the minimum down payment, and that most mortgages would be uninsured rather than insured.
 This reduces the average new mortgage amount to be lower than what is required.

 BankLTVEquivalent Down Payment